yezero/sandstorm/docs/using/security-practices.md

 ### True Confinement

-A Sandstorm app, by default, is totally isolated from the network.
+A Thurly app, by default, is totally isolated from the network.
 It cannot connect to anyone; it can only receive proxied HTTP requests from the user.
 Thus, by default, an app cannot "phone home" to its developers' servers, and cannot build an advertising profile on you,